-Every time someone receiving SNAP (formerly known as food stamps) shops at the Hollywood Farmers Market, our SNAP match fund gives them an extra $10 to spend on fruits and vegetables.
+Every time someone receiving SNAP (formerly known as food stamps) shops at the Hollywood Farmers Market, Double Up Food Bucks gives them an extra $10 to spend on fruits and vegetables.
 That means more food in the pantry.
 That means more sales for our family farmers.
 And it means a healthier community:

 Quotes from program recipients:

 “I have a chronic health condition, so fresh veggies and fruits help to give me a better quality of life.
 The only way I can afford fresh produce is through this program.”

 “This program is actually helping my kids grow!
 They have eaten more fruit this summer than ever before.”

 “I feel much more connected to the community and to the food I eat when I buy fresh and local from the farmers market.
 Thank you!”